General guidelines for grants

 New students will receive award notification packets via postal mail.
 Current students will receive an award letter or email award notification message requesting you to view your awards in our internal system, Merlin, after a student file is complete and our office has processed your information.

-It’s important to follow through on the following items:
+It’s important to remember the following:

-- Accept or reject your offered loans through Merlin.
+- Accept or reject your loans offered through Merlin.

 - Carefully read all documents, including the Terms and Conditions.
 You are responsible for all the information provided.